 The service's primary focus is to identify people aged 40 years or older with high blood pressure who have previously not had a confirmed diagnosis of hypertension.
-At the discretion of the pharmacist or pharmacy technician, people under the age of 40 may also be included in the service.
+At the discretion of pharmacy staff, people under the age of 40 who have a recognised family history of hypertension or those patients between 35 and 39 years old who are approached about or request the service may also be included in the service.